The 10 Biggest Upsets in Cheltenham Gold Cup History

-After all, the pair had collectively won the previous three renewals, although it was their younger adversary who was steered home by Paddy Brennan, with Kauto Star unfortunately falling late in this eleven-runner race.
+After all, the pair had collectively won the previous three renewals, although it was their younger adversary Imperial Commander who was steered home by Paddy Brennan, with Kauto Star unfortunately falling late in this 11-runner race.

-However, the Dan Moore-trained charge illustrated stamina in abundance and would go on to retain his Gold Cup crown in 1971, while the horse would go on to win the 1975 Grand National and halt Red Rum’s winning run in the process.
+However, the Dan Moore-trained charge illustrated stamina in abundance and would go on to retain his Gold Cup crown in 1971, while the horse would later win the 1975 Grand National and halt Red Rum’s winning run in the process.

-Two years after Norton’s Coin landed that shock success in the Gold Cup, there was another big-priced winner of the race, with Cool Ground winning for trainer Toby Balding at a big price.
+Two years after Norton’s Coin landed that shock success in the Gold Cup, there was another big-priced winner of the race at 25/1, with Cool Ground winning for trainer Toby Balding at a big price.
 Carvill’s Hill was all the rage leading up to the off and was sent off as the even money favourite.

 However, the Martin Pipe-trained horse was seemingly distracted by Golden Freeze throughout the race and Cool Ground was able to fend off 7/2 shot The Fellow in an exciting finish up that famous hill.

-Cheltenham Gold Cup history is littered with big priced winners and Cool Dawn became the latest to triumph in 1998 when managing to finish first in a relatively large field of seventeen runners.
+Cheltenham Gold Cup history is littered with big priced winners and Cool Dawn triumphed at 25/1 in 1998 when managing to finish first in a relatively large field of 17 runners.